-3.4.1 Initial Screening of Measures
+3.3.4 Initial Screening of Measures

-The list of measures that would address coastal storm risk were developed and each measure was assessed on whether it would meet a series of criteria.
+The list of measures that would address coastal storm risk was developed and each measure was assessed on whether it would meet a series of criteria.
 First the measures were compared against the two (2) study objectives.
 In order for a measure to be carried forward for further analysis it had to meet both study objectives.
 Next, the feasibility of each measure was considered.
 A measure was carried forward only if it was determined to be constructable and if, without completing a full economic analysis, it was estimated to be economically justified.
-Finally, a measure was eliminated from consideration if it would have a significant negative impact on coastal access or use, the environment or existing coastal storm risk management measures.
+Finally, a measure was eliminated from consideration if it would have a significant negative impact on coastal access or use, the environment or existing storm protection measures.
+The questions that were considered during the initial screening iteration are listed below.